awarnke/crystal-facet-uml/gui/test/README.md

   - trigger and observation points are at the interfaces of the application

 In case of contradicting criteria, the test scope precedes.

+## Test goal

+- unit and integration tests shall cover relevant parts that are easy to test
+- qualification tests shall cover each user-experiencable functionality